tayganr/purviewlab/modules/module13.md

 ## 2. Read events

-1. For reading events from Azure Purview you can use the sample code below.
+1. For reading events from Microsoft Purview you can use the sample code below.
 Important is to copy and paste the connection string in the configuration section at the top.
 All changes are published to the ATLAS_ENTITIES topic, so also pay attention to this.

    ```javascript
    var Transform = require('stream').Transform;